On the Quantum Uncertainty of the Neutron Electric Dipole Moment: Statement of the problem

-Could it be that we are simply overestimating the nEDM uncertainty?
-Could that actually vanish?
+ii) Could it be that we are instead simply overestimating the nEDM uncertainty?
+Could it truly vanish?
 For the latter to be the case, the neutron should be an eigenstate of the electric dipole moment operator, and that seems rather problematic\footnote{We might dismiss the possibility given that at the electro-weak level, the CP symmetry is violated, and this should induce a non-vanishing expectation value for the nEDM, however as that effect is known to be minuscule, even compared with the tight bounds we are considering here, we will from now on simply ignore the electro-weak CP violation in the discussion.}, as there seems to be no reason whatsoever that could account for that.

-We will now consider two kinds of analysis offering strong evidence against that possibility and supporting our original order of magnitude estimates.
-The first involves the consideration of the correlations that must be present in the wave function characterizing the constitutive parts of the neutron.
+We will now consider two kinds of analysis that offer strong evidence against that possibility and support our original order of magnitude estimates.
+The first involves considering the correlations that must be present in the wave function characterizing the constitutive parts of the neutron.
 Such correlation evidenced by the condition imposed by the CP symmetry on the expected value of the neutron EDM is:

-where we have for simplicity, considered just the valence quarks and treated the two $u$ quarks as non-identical particles.
+where, for simplicity, we have considered just the valence quarks and treated the two $u$ quarks as non-identical particles.

 Furthermore, these correlations cannot be trivial, i.e., even though the sum of the charges of the quarks that compose the neutron equals zero $\sum_i^3q_i=0,$ the expectation values of the positions of the three quarks cannot be identical.
 Otherwise, the scattering experiments that have measured the mean squared radius of the proton (considering the strong resemblance between both nucleons) would have resulted in a much smaller absolute value of this quantity \citep{Abrahamyan_2012,Kurasawa}.
 Therefore, the quantum state of the system must entangle the positions of the quarks to ensure the condition \eqref{nEDM CP Condition}.